akeneo/pim-helpcenter/content/md/first-steps/manage-multidimensional-data-in-a-table.md

 - `Number`
 - `Text`

-Nevertheless, the first colunm must always be of type `Select`.
+Nevertheless, **the first colunm must always be of type `Select`**.
 We will detail how this column type works in the [next section](next-section).

+>lien

 ## Specificity of each column type

 ### Select column type
-As for the `Simple select` and `Multi select` attribute types, you can define **options** for your `Select` column types.
-For instance, if your table gathers the ingredients of a product,
+As for the `Simple select` and `Multi select` attribute types, you can define **options** in your `Select` column types.
+For instance, if your table attribute gathers the ingredients of a product, you have to create each ingredient as `option` of your `Select` column, in order to be able to use it in the Product Edit Form.
+This way, you create the options only one time, and you use them as many times as you want in your product tables :wink:.

 ### Text column type
+In the `Text` columns, you can define the `maximum number of characters`, in order to controle the length of your cells content.
+Of course, you cannot define a negative value, and moreover, you are limited to 100 characters by the system.
+In other words, this parameter lets you define a **maximum number of characters between 1 and 100.**

 ### Number column type
+In the `Number` column type, you can specify the `Minimum value`, the `maximum value` and if you allow decimal values or not.

 ### Yes/No (boolean) column type
+There is no validation parameters in this column type!

+## Scalability of a table attribute
+In order to ensure that the PIM will still be running, we have defined some limits.
+- You can create up to **20 columns** in a single table.
+- You can create up to **200000 options** within a Select column.
+- You can have up to **100 raws** per table attribute in a product sheet.
+> limits to validate

 ## Import/export your table data